 Many thanks to all the families who participated and Birmingham Children’s Hospital’s Centre For Paediatric Spiritual Care.

 Siblings are often dealing with feelings of loss of how family life used to be, loneliness, guilt and anger, which can lead to difficulties in school, friendships, and low self esteem.
 These siblings often do not have a way to express their needs and can easily go unnoticed within the many needs of the family.

-We have started to run groups in a school in Birmingham.
-We use creative activities to help the children and young people express their emotions and talk about their experiences, finding common ground and understanding.
+We have run a group in a school in Birmingham specifically for siblings.
+We used creative activities to help the children and young people express their emotions and talk about their experiences, finding common ground and understanding.

 Training and Awareness

 We plan to use research evidence along with the experiences from sibling groups to raise awareness about the challenges these siblings and families face.

 We also aim to develop in training packs that can be used in healthcare settings, schools and faith based communities.

 Please come back to see training opportunites as they develop.